compulim/experiment-accessibility-quirks/README.md

 - "Hello, World!"
 - "Sent just now"

+However, when we remove "Bot said:" in the forementioned DOM tree.
+The screen reader would read:

+- Enter list, selected, selection contains zero item, "Hello, World!"
+- "Sent just now"

 ### Conclusions

-`aria-labelledby` is a good way to briefly describe the "type of content".
+`aria-labelledby` is a way to briefly describe the *type of content*.
 This should be very similar to `aria-roledescription` and should consider as an extension to role description.

 However, we should refrain from using `aria-labelledby` to reading the content.
 This will reduce repetitions.
 Screen reader users should be able to pick up the content when scanning or asking the screen reader to read the whole document.